InsiderInsights.com Daily Round Up 5/18/17: AR, IFF, AAT, RDUS, QHC, ETM

 Insider trades were considered Insignificant at:

-- Suncoke Energy (NYSE:SXCP);
+- SunCoke Energy (NYSE:SXCP);

-- Lendingtree (NASDAQ:TREE);
+- LendingTree (NASDAQ:TREE);

-- Tpi Composites (NASDAQ:TPIC);
+- TPI Composites (NASDAQ:TPIC);

 - Square (NYSE:SQ);

-- Ihs Markit (NASDAQ:INFO);
+- IHS Markit (NASDAQ:INFO);

 - Facebook (NASDAQ:FB);